koji-project/koji/docs/source/server_howto.rst

 ::

-    ; For Kerberos authentication
+    ;configuration for Kerberos authentication

-    ; the principal to connect with
+    ;the kerberos principal to use
-    principal=koji/kojira@EXAMPLE.COM
+    ;principal = kojira@EXAMPLE.COM

-    ; The location of the keytab for the principal above keytab=/etc/kojira.keytab
+    ;location of the keytab
+    ;keytab = /etc/kojira/kojira.keytab

+    ;the service name of the principal being used by the hub ;krbservice = host

+    ;The realm of server principal.
+Using client's realm if not set ;krb_server_realm = EXAMPLE.COM

 ``/etc/sysconfig/kojira``
     The local user kojira runs as needs to be able to read and write to